 North Seattle College – Undergraduate Research Winter 2018

-The experimentations in this proposal will go hand-in-hand with literature and instruction taught within our school as a model for how to properly integrate science and engineering for a mission specific spaceflight application within any college level; graduate or undergraduate.
-Physics literature used for the measurement an observation of physical aspects of this experiment will come from “college physics a strategic approach” chapters 14, 15 and 16, with consultation from James Sloan and Daveen Aeres.
-Chemistry Literature used for the measurements and calculations of observed chemical reactions to sound and increased KE will come from “Chemistry: The Molecular Nature of Matter and Change (Martin Silberberg , 7)”, with consultation from Morgan Gleaves and Kaylin Owens.

 This proposal covers the first stage of a timeline that constitutes a three-quarter program to build a fully functioning electronic propulsion device which operates using trust enhanced by sound.
 We will be using a safety-first approach in testing all frequencies at low amplitudes scaling up with the area and volume of active soundwave in mind for calculations used for the container volume of our vacuum container.
 We are not igniting liquid fuel and no ignition chemical reactions are planned in this experimentation.
 We are attempting to create a contained cortex using sound which we can use to create plasma that can be accelerated out and exhaust appendage to create volumes of thrust which would be unattainable without the assistance of sound.
 Proof of concept at each stage of development will be a checkpoint before proceeding to the next event.
 Calibrations measurements and investigation of events within the laboratory will be discussed before next stage of experimentation will begin.

+B. Research Goals

 Goals for this first quarter of the experimentation in undergraduate research include: